ytisf/theZoo/README.md

 ========================

 # Background:
 The idea behind Malware DB it to allow it to be modular and let you enter more malwares of your own.
 Each malware should have a directory of it's own.

 # Root Files:
 The main files you see on the root folder are:
-		1. index.csv - 	The main index of the malwares you have access to and can be searched in your local folders.
+- index.csv - 	The main index of the malwares you have access to and can be searched in your local folders.
-		2. malware-db.py - 	The main indexing file.
+- malware-db.py - 	The main indexing file.
 Use it to search for malware in the index.csv file on the same folder.
-		3. Rebuild_CSV.sh -	Rebuilds index.csv based on the
-							index.log files in all the recursive
+- Rebuild_CSV.sh -	Rebuilds index.csv based on the index.log files in all the recursive directories.
-							directories.

 # Directory Structure:
 Each directory is composed of 5 files:
-		1. Malware files in an encrypted ZIP archive.
+- Malware files in an encrypted ZIP archive.
-		2. SHA256 sum of the 1st file.
+- SHA256 sum of the 1st file.
-		3. MD5 sum of the 1st file.
+- MD5 sum of the 1st file.
-		4. Password file for the archive.
+- Password file for the archive.
-		5. index.log file for the indexer.
+- index.log file for the indexer.

 # Structure of index.csv
 The main index.csv is the DB which you will look in to find malwares indexed on your drive.
 We use the , charachter as the delimiter to our CSVs.
 The structure is al follows:

 	uid,location,type,name,version,author,language,date

-		UID 	-	Determined base on the indexing process.
+- UID 	-	Determined base on the indexing process.
 Does not really have any purpose yet.
-		Location - 	The location on the drive of the malware you have searched for.
-This and the UID field are automatically built on run
+- Location 	The location on the drive of the malware you have searched for.
+This and the UID field are automatically built on run by Rebuild_CSV.sh.
-					by Rebuild_CSV.sh.
-		Type	-	Sorts the different types of malware there are So far we sort by:	Virus
+- Type	-	Sorts the different types of malware there are.
+So far we sort by:	Virus, Trojans, Botnets, Ransomeware, 1Spyware
-										Trojans
-										Botnets
-										Ransomeware
-										Spyware
-		Name	-	Just the name of the malware.
+- Name	-	Just the name of the malware.
-		Version	-	Nothing to say here as well.
+- Version	-	Nothing to say here as well.
-		Author	-	...
+- Author	-	...
 I'm not that into documentation...
-		Language -	VB/C/ASM/C++/Java or binaries (bin)
+- Language -	VB/C/ASM/C++/Java or binaries (bin)
-		Date	-	See 'Author' section.
+- Date	-	See 'Author' section.

 # Structure of index.log:
 index.log is about the only file which we cannot built automatically and you will need to write it down for your self.
 The structure is to be:

 	type,name,version,author,language,date,

 Don't worry about the UID and Location section which are not there, they will be built by Rebuild_CSV.sh while it collects data on the malwares.

 Bugs and Reports